redhat-openstack/website/source/documentation/quickstart.html.md

 Run the following command to install RDO:

+If on Fedora 20, please skip to step 2

     sudo yum install -y http://rdo.fedorapeople.org/rdo-release.rpm

 *Looking for an older version?
 See <http://rdo.fedorapeople.org/> for the full listing.*